Page Contents

 More information

-4. French Alps
+4. French Alps, France

-Best for ticking off Tour de France climbs
+Best for ticking off Tour de France climbs.

 Take a short hop across the English channel and you can experience all that French cycling holidays have to offer.
 Completing epic climbs here is incredibly rewarding, and the summer weather is pleasant but not too hot thanks to the elevation.